hernandazevedo/kotlin_playgroud/README.md

 # kotlin_playgroud
-Project to test some code in kotin based on Antonio Leiva´s Book.
+Project to test some code in kotlin.